A lifelong birdwatcher & wildlife enthusiast, I caught the bug at a very early age and became passionate about the natural world around us.

 I have carried out survey work both privately and for environmental organisations and still contribute to national records.

 I fell in love with Islay on my first visit over 20 years ago, later introducing Samantha to its magic.
-After having been regular visitors since then, we were overjoyed to have the opportunity to fulfill our dream and move here permanently and have been made most welcome.
+After having been regular visitors since then, we were overjoyed to have the opportunity to fulfil our dream and move here permanently and have been made most welcome.

 Since residing here I’ve been able to spend even more time getting to know the island’s wildlife hotspots and enjoy the change in seasons, migrant visitors and the ever spectacular scenery.
 I love nothing more than to be out and about here on Islay.